mkeisenbach/Capstone-Project/README.md

-# Analysis of Specialty Drugs
+# Clustering Analysis of Specialty Drugs
-This analysis was done as the capstone project for a M.S. in Business Analytics.
+This is a supplemental analysis for my M.S. in Business Analytics capstone project.

+Files:
+- Analysis.Rmd: R Notebook
+- Analysis.html: R Notebook viewed as html